 This is a very common question and concern – partly because we are now a bottle-feeding culture; we are used to seeing babies take set amounts, with regular spacing.
-Please remember that breastfeeding is the biological norm so breastfed babies’ behaviour is the behaviour we should be looking at.
+Please remember that breast/ chest feeding is the biological norm so breast/ chest fed babies’ behaviour is the behaviour we should be looking at.
 Please don’t compare your baby’s habits and routines to that of other babies.
 It isn’t helpful and you may just question yourself unnecessarily.

 If your baby is feeding very frequently, don’t worry – it’s normal!
 If it is constant, you may well want to seek advice just in case there is some positioning and attachment that needs altering or an issue such as tongue tie.

 You should be able to see that your baby: